mariacommits/mariacommits/README.md

-# Hi there, I'm Maria! 👋
+# Hi there, I'm Maria

-**A passionate engineering student eager to learn and grow👩‍💻.**
+## About Me: 👽

+I am system engineering student with a strong interest on software development

+I love learning new technologies and contributing to open source

+Available for new and interesting collaborations

+Currently learning Python and Django 🌱

 ## Skills